Is your cat not eating enough food? It might not just be a personality quirk.

-Your cat has a unique personality.
+Your cat does 1has a unique personality.
 That’s just a fact, because like humans, every cat has different tendencies.
 It’s what makes up their personality, and it’s what makes you fall in love with them over and over again.
 However, the personality is also the same thing that can drive you insane, especially when it comes to food.
 In many cases, cats can be incredibly picking with food preferences, whether it’s what they’re eating or when they eat it.
 If your cat is a slow eater, make sure to follow these tips to ensure they’re fed.

 Maybe it’s because of Garfield’s physique, but there seems to be an underlying thought that a fat cat is okay.
 That’s not true!
 Cat’s can have weight issues as well, and if you constantly shove food in their face it will only hurt them.
 Discuss with your veterinarian the proper amount of food you should feed your cat.

 Cat’s are naturally grazers.
 They are typically not meal eaters.
 Feeding your cat the properly measured amount of food in the morning and evening will allow them to nibble throughout the day without being overfed.

 Have Fun With Your Cat

 You’ve just come home from work, and all you want to do is sit on the couch and relax for a minute.
 You go to feed your cat, only later on you realize the food hasn’t been touched.